-- Sutton Trust report: "School Funding and Pupil Premium 2019" available here. - Education Endowment Foundation Teaching and Learning Toolkit, available here. - Research on disadvantaged pupils and the vocabulary gap, available here. - Our combined professional experience of what works best for pupil in alternative provision
+- Sutton Trust report: "School Funding and Pupil Premium 2019" available here. - Education Endowment Foundation Teaching and Learning Toolkit, available here. - Research on disadvantaged pupils and the vocabulary gap, available here. - Our combined professional experience of what works best for pupils in our specialist provision